AlexGilleran/jsx-control-statements/README.md

 ## Why Transform?!

 Excellent question!
-You could easily just create actual React components that have _most_ of the same functionality (e.g. [React If](https://github.com/romac/react-if), which inspired this project.
-The problem is that because of the way JSX works, everything inside a React component gets executed, whether it's actually used or not.
+You could easily just create actual React components that have _most_ of the same functionality (e.g. [React If](https://github.com/romac/react-if), which inspired this project).
+The problem is that because of the way JSX works, everything inside an actual React component gets executed, whether it's actually used or not.
 So if you have:

 ```
 <If condition={obj}>